 In the three years of 2003 through 2005, the total ending general fund's fund balance decreased each year.
 This decrease is primarily the result of the expenditures needed to gather data and acquire and maintain the technology to perform the required reassessment of property values.
-In 2006, the fund balance increased as shown below.
+In 2006 through 2008, the fund balance increased.